 It was a last minute decision to visit Sardinia.
 We were faced with an ominous gap in our schedule and were at a crossroads.
 Return to the home we’d abandoned when we moved to Provence earlier in the year, or travel somewhere new.
 Perhaps it’s no surprise that travel won this round.
 And Sardinia promised to have everything we were looking for.
 A relaxed vibe, affordable accommodation, fantastic weather, and great beaches to boot.
-It was decided that Sardinia was the perfect spot for a family getaway.
+It was decided to plan a Sardinia family holiday!

 While Sardinians take care to distance themselves from their Mediterranean neighbours, they share one thing in common with the Italians – their love of Bambini.
 Children are affectionately regarded on the island, bestowed with warm smiles, hair ruffling and pinched cheeks wherever they go.

 It’s no wonder then, that kid-friendly activities abound.
 And restaurants and hotels are all too happy to cater for younger visitors.
 Add in a healthy dose of sunshine and an easy-going island attitude and you’ve got the recipe just right for a holiday with kids.

 While you can fly to Sardinia fairly easily from many major airports in Europe, taking the ferry from France or Italy has many benefits if you’re travelling to Sardinia with kids.
 Firstly, it’s full of novelty factor for little ones!
 Our 4-year-old was just as excited about “sleeping on a boat” as he was about the holiday itself.
 Between our cosy cabin and the multitude of play areas, there’s plenty to keep little ones occupied on the way over.
 Although you can take ‘fast’ ferries during the day, I’d recommend choosing the slower, overnight option to maximise your vacation time on the island.